Beach Combers

-Beach Combers is a 1936 animated short subject by Walter Lantz Productions, and features Oswald the Lucky Rabbit.
+Beach Combers is a 1936 animated short subject by Walter Lantz Productions and features Oswald the Lucky Rabbit.
+It had an original copyright notice and was renewed.

 Storyline

 One day at a beach, a family of ducks (two parents plus five ducklings) come in for a vacation.
 While the parents decide to rest under the warm sun, their offspring wander around to find food.

 Minutes later, Oswald also comes to the beach, along with his dog Elmer the Great Dane.
 After finding a place to put their gear, Oswald decides to boat in the sea and fish for a few moments.
 Before leaving, he tells Elmer to stay and keep an eye on their belongings, especially the picnic basket.

 The ducklings hardly could afford things as they don't use money that much.
-So, when it comes to obtaining food, they decide to filch from unsuspecting tourists.
+When it comes to obtaining food, they decide to filch from unsuspecting tourists.
 In this, Oswald's picnic basket becomes their target.
 The basket itself is next to Elmer who is seemingly asleep.
 One of them attempts to tiptoe toward it and open a lid, only to be slapped away by Elmer who gets up in the blink of an eye.

 The little mallards attempt to lure Elmer away using a bone tied to a string.
 As Elmer follows and tries to take a bite, the duckling pulling the bone smashes the dog in the cranium with it.
 The ducklings make their move and begin feeding on the basket's goods.
 In no time, however, Elmer recovers and barks them away.